The Regional Microfinance Risk Participation and Guarantee Program

 What is the program?

-Access to finance is often cited as one of the primary obstacles for micro and small enterprises.
-Institutions targeting this market segment are mostly only microfinance institutions.
-Across Asia and the Pacific, many of these institutions struggle to obtain commercial funding for growth and to be able to meet demands of their clients.
+Access to finance is often cited as a primary obstacle to the development of micro and small enterprises.
+For the most part, this is the target market of microfinance institutions (MFIs).
+Across Asia and the Pacific, many MFIs struggle to obtain the commercial funding they need to grow and to meet the demands of their clients.

-The Regional Microfinance Risk Participation and Guarantee Program of ADB’s Private Sector Operations Department is a credit enhancement program and was designed to address a market gap by sharing risks to promote local currency lending to microfinance institutions.
-ADB partners with financial institutions to increase their local currency funding and thereby addresses the financial needs of millions of people at the base of the pyramid across Asia and the Pacific.
-Due to the risk sharing nature of the Program, it encourages private sector participation.
+The Microfinance Risk Participation and Guarantee Program of the Private Sector Operations Department of the Asian Development Bank (ADB) is a credit enhancement program designed to address a market gap by sharing risks to promote local currency lending to MFIs.
+ADB partners with financial institutions to increase their local currency funding and thereby address the financial needs of millions of people at the base of the pyramid across the region.
+Because of its risk-sharing nature, the program encourages private sector participation.

 How it works